-Another Kickstarter funded gadget, this headband is capable of tracking and visualizing brainwaves and heart rate in real time while you are meditating.
+Another Kickstarter funded gadget, this headband is capable of tracking and visualizing brainwaves and heart rate and heart rate variability in real time while you are meditating.
 It does this via a two-channel EEG system and heart rate sensors.
 Simply place it on your head as you drift into your session.
-The gizmo observes and analyzes your brainwaves, heart rate and heart-rate variability.

 All of this is visualized in the accompanying smartphone app giving you a holistic view of what is going on in your brain and body.
 This may especially be helpful to those who have trouble tuning out and overcoming mental roadblocks.
 To make the job even easier, the app has has guided and free meditation modes both for beginners and experienced users.

 What we particularly like about this product is the simple way everything is presented in the app.
 You have access to a wealth of data, including the raw brainwave statistics.

 Following various delays the product is now about to start shipping.
 Backers can expect to receive their Flowtime soon.

 UrgoNight sits on top of your head to measure brain activity via EEG.
 The accompanying smartphone app interprets the signals to visualize brainwaves and creates custom training exercises.
 The goal of all of this is to help you sleep better.

 Showcased at CES 2020, the therapy requires three 20-minute sessions per week.
 The company behind the product says users of the device fall asleep 40% faster and night-time awakenings are reduced by 53% with its solution.
 You do have to stick with it as sustainable results take around three months to achieve.